revelotech/flutter_formx/README.md

 - Form validation.
 - Abstract ValidationResult and Validator classes to help you integrate with form builder and make your own validations.

+## Supported state management solutions

+This library is designed to work with both [MobX](https://pub.dev/packages/mobx)/[MobX Code generation](https://pub.dev/packages/mobx_codegen) and [Bloc](https://pub.dev/packages/bloc) as its state management solutions.
+It does not support Riverpod, Provider or GetX as of yet.

 ## Validators
 You can create any kind of validator needed specifically for your needs and according to the field type you have.
 We've included the `RequiredFieldValidator`, but feel free to create more in your project as you need.